kobotoolbox/docs/source/reset_password.md

 # Resetting Passwords
 **Last updated:** <a href="https://github.com/kobotoolbox/docs/blob/7590fa2ddca50cffc82051199410ccce4b3a130e/source/reset_password.md" class="reference">10 Jun 2020</a>

-If you have forgotten or lost your account password, KoBoToolbox allows you to reset it easily.
+If you have forgotten or lost your account password, KoboToolbox allows you to reset it easily.

 To reset your password: